 Cleaning with Alcohol – Against Stubborn Stains

-The method of operation is very simple: pour some alcohol on the stain and gently wipe it with a cotton ball or cloth, the alcohol can quickly dissolve the sticky components in the Slime and make it loose.
+The method of operation is very simple: pour some alcohol on the stain and gently wipe it with a cotton ball or cloth.
+The alcohol can quickly dissolve the sticky components in the Slime and make it loose.
 Remember not to rub too hard to avoid damaging the fabric of your clothes.

 Use a toothbrush and water – easy brushing to remove stains.